MouraCosta/MusicSender/README.rst

 How to use
 ==========

 First you need to set your server.
-The server must be in the local where your musics are.
+You should configure the path where the server script need to find musics.

 * Server commands